srohit0/trafficVision/README.md

 # Traffic Vision
 This app detects cars/buses in a live traffic using deep learning network [Yolo-V2](https://pjreddie.com/darknet/yolov2).
-This model is  optimized for inferencing performnce on AMD-GPUs using MIVisionX.
+The model unsed in the app is optimized for inferencing performnce on AMD-GPUs using [MIVisionX toolkit](https://gpuopen-professionalcompute-libraries.github.io/MIVisionX/).

 [![Traffic Vision Animation](media/traffic_viosion.gif)](https://youtu.be/YASOovwds_A)

 ## Features
-1. Detection of vechicle with bounding box
+1. Vehicle detection with bounding box
-1. Detection of vehicle direction ((upward, downward) of travel
+1. Vehicle direction ((upward, downward) detection
-1. Prediction the speed of the vehicle
+1. Vehicle speed estimation
-1. Prediction of approximate vehicle type: bus/car.
+1. Vehicle type: bus/car.

 ## How to Run